abedna/simpleCRM/README.md

 ## How to Install
-1. Clone the project `git clone https://alksndr2@bitbucket.org/alksndr2/laravel.git`
+1. Clone the project `git clone https://alksndr2@bitbucket.org/alksndr2/simplecrm.git`
-2. Go to the application folder using cd command on your cmd or terminal `$ cd test`
+2. Go to the application folder using cd command on your cmd or terminal `$ cd simplecrm`
 3. Run `$ composer install` on your cmd or terminal
 4. Create database on MySQL
 4. Copy .env.example file to .env on the root folder.